 - Clicked an action or submit button multiple times.

 - Used a web-browser that is not fully compatible with this application/website.

-IT Support is continually working to make this application more stable.
-Feedback received on this error may aid IT Support on resolving the issue quickly.
-Please aid us in this process by contacting us with the details of what you were doing before the error, and screenshots if possible.
+If you encounter a page that is not functioning properly, please notify our IT Support team at [email protected] with the details of what you were doing before the error, and screenshots if possible.
 If this is preventing you from making a booking, please call our Sales Centre on 13 13 01 (within Australia) or email [email protected] to make your booking.

 I am still having trouble booking online.
 Who can help?

-Please contact our Sales Centre which is open 7 days a week from 7.30am to 7pm ACST or send email us at [email protected]
+Please contact our Sales Centre which is open Monday to Saturday 8am to 6pm; Public Holidays 8am to 6pm; Sunday 9am to 5pm ACST or send email us at [email protected]

 Can I amend or change my booking online?